 Marie Chastagnol attended the National School of Violin-making in Mirecourt, France, for three years.
-While studying there, she spent a few weeks in the workshop of Jean-Frédéric Schmitt in Lyon and with Arthur Dubroca and Alexandre Aumont in Paris.
-There she made her first steps in bow-making.
-After passing her degree at Mirecourt in 2007, she worked for four years in the workshop of Yannick Le Canu in Lille.
-After that, she was employed as a bow-maker by Olivier Pérot in his Montreal, Canada, workshop.
+While studying there, she spent time in the workshop of Jean-Frédéric Schmitt in Lyon and with Arthur Dubroca and Alexandre Aumont in Paris, where she made her first steps in bow-making.
+In 2007, after passing her degree at Mirecourt, she worked in the workshop of Yannick Le Canu in Lille.
+Later, she was employed as a bow-maker by Olivier Pérot in his workshop in Montreal, Canada.
 In 2013, she started to work with Georges Tépho, in Quimper, France.
-In 2017, she decided to create her own workshop in Quimper when Georges Tépho moved to Paris.
-She carries on working with bow-makers like Eric Fournier and Emmanuel Bégin to refine her technique.
+Four years later, she decided to create her own workshop in Quimper.
+She enjoys working with bow-makers like Eric Fournier and Emmanuel Bégin to refine her technique.

 She is a member of the new french contemporary violin & bow-making group: